-From 2011-2017 UBC’s aging gas-fired steam district energy system has been replaced, piece by piece, into a state-of-the-art medium temperature hot water system.
-The ADES steam to hot water conversion project replaced 14 kilometres of 90-year-old steam piping, and connected more than 160 buildings to a highly efficient hot water district energy system.
+From 2011-2017 UBC’s aging gas-fired steam district energy system has been replaced, piece-by-piece, into a state-of-the-art medium temperature hot water system.
+The ADES Steam to Hot Water Conversion Project replaced 14 kilometres of 90-year-old steam piping, and connected more than 160 buildings to a highly efficient hot water district energy system.